THE PLATFORM

 NetGalley is an industry-standard service that delivers secure digital files to approved readers and coordinates closely with publishers on targeted promotions to the hundreds of thousands of members using the site.
 Publishers receive requests to access their books from NetGalley members in exchange for feedback.

 Publishers can also invite their own contacts to read their books using a pre-approved link.
 Members can access their approved books and audiobooks on the free NetGalley Shelf app, or other supported devices and apps.
-In addition to offering a platform for publishers to connect with a vibrant community of readers and influencers, NetGalley also provides actionable data to help publishers draw correlations between their own efforts and reader engagement.

 While there is no charge for the member community to use NetGalley, publishers do pay a set-up fee and a monthly subscription rate depending on their number of active books or audiobooks on the site.
-They also offer a package for independent authors, and work with marketing and PR firms, as well as other groups who manage book promotions.
+They also offer a package for independent authors and work with marketing and PR firms, as well as other groups who manage book promotions.

-What Books do NetGalley Promote?
+What Books does NetGalley Promote?

 Oxford Star – Laura Bradbury